jouellnyc/pico_thermostat/README.md

 Emitter   to  Black wire of the 12 V power
 Emitter   also to ground/- on the breadboard rail  (shared ground)

-Pico GPIO 15  to power/+ on the  breadboard rail
+Any Pico GPIO (I use 15 in the code, but show GPIO 9 in the Fritzing) -  to power/+ on the  breadboard rail

 Pico Pin 38 (gnd) to ground/- on the breadboard rail (shared ground)